kglw-dot-net/phase1/setlists/_posts/2023-03-06-plan-b-malmo.md

 {:footnotes}

 Gaia featured a drum solo by Cavs over a metal vamp by the band.
-Slow Jam 2 (Her & I) contained Iron Lung quotes and teases.
+Her & I (Slow Jam 2) contained Iron Lung quotes and teases.
 This Thing contained The Dripping Tap quotes.
 Before Magenta Mountain, Stu announced that he was a "dickhead".
 Joey subsequently changed the lyrics of Magenta Mountain to "I don't believe Stu".
 Joey shouted out Los Bitchos after Hypertension.